OXID-eSales/oxideshop-user-documentation/setup/products-and-categories/sorting-products.rst

 * Change the order of the products as needed.
 * Save the new order.

 The current sort order will be displayed in the left-hand list.
-Product values that are relevant for sorting will be displayed in the “Position” column.
+Product values that are relevant for sorting will be displayed in the "Position" column.

 .. image:: ../../media/screenshots/oxbafq01.png
    :alt: Sorting products
-   :class: with-shadow
-   :height: 313
+   :height: 311
    :width: 400

 One of the settings in the master data allows you to specify whether your customers can use the sorting feature in categories and what fields they can sort by.